 Deciding where to spend your college years is often difficult.
 We’re glad you chose Oberlin.
-Our programs and services—from New Student Orientation to Move-in Day—will assist in your transition to college life and to Oberlin.
+Before you arrive in Oberlin, you’ll need to prepare for the move.
+Our programs and services—from New Student Orientation to Move-in Day—will help ease the transition to college life and to Oberlin.

 In late May, look for a letter in your applicant portal that will have your Oberlin account credentials, including your Oberlin ID (ObieID) and password, your Oberlin email account, and your T-Number (student ID number).